olooney/oranlooney.com/content/post/angle-addition.md

 opposite and adjacent sides of a right triangle.
 Aren't axioms and definitions supposed to be obvious, so obvious and self-evident they can't be doubted?
 So why are we using a highly non-obvious formulation as our definition, and then backing into the intuitive form as a theorem?
-The answer is actually pretty simple - the proofs are slightly shorter and more elegant if we do it that way.
+The answer is actually simple - the proofs are slightly shorter and more elegant when we do it that way.

 However, I never liked this approach because it's very much like pulling a rabbit out of a hat, or perhaps more like pulling a "previously prepared" turkey out of the oven on a cooking show.
-It gives students and completely backward impression of how mathematics is done.
+It gives students a completely backward impression of how mathematics is done.
 We don't start from intuitive definitions and work on them until we can understand them more deeply or connect them to other structures; no, we simply write down a bizarre and